David Gordon Green's unrealized projects: Free Country

-Barefoot Bandit/Taking Flight
+Barefoot Bandit

 It was reported in July 2010 that Green was to produce and direct Barefoot Bandit for 20th Century Fox.
 It was to have based on Taking Flight: The Hunt for a Young Outlaw, a nonfiction book by Bob Friel about the life of Colton Harris Moore.
 The script was written by Dustin Lance Black.
 In 2012, it was announced that Green dropped out of the project.

-Black Jack pilot
+Black Jack TV pilot

-In March 2011, it was revealed that Green would direct the pilot episode of the series “Black Jack,” and produce the series through Rough House for Comedy Central.
+In March 2011, it was revealed that Green would direct the pilot episode of the series Black Jack and produce the series through Rough House for Comedy Central.

-Ice Station Zebra
+Ice Station Zebra remake

 Green announced in April 2011 that he expressed interest in doing a remake of the 1968 film Ice Station Zebra, adding that he wrote a script for the remake for Warner Bros.

-Untitled 1960s musical
+Untitled musical film

 In April 2011, Green also revealed a dream project of his about rival musical families in Branson, Missouri in the 1960s, adding that "If someone called me up and asked if I wanted to do Seven Brides for Seven Brothers I'd jump to the front of the line for that."

 Q

 In November 2011, it was announced that Green would write and direct a film adaptation of Evan Mandery's Q for Columbia Pictures.
 The film was to have been produced by Matt Tolmach and Pouya Shahbazian.
+In August 2015, the project was moved to Lionsgate Films without Green's involvement.